Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1004/MD/Analysis.md

 ## Business Rules

-- The customer manager cannot edit the contract type or mode of a job opening after entering the Application phase of the recruitment process.
+- The customer manager cannot edit a job opening after entering the Application phase of the recruitment process.